-- (1) Rules about cheating on examinations, including sanctions and formal procedures, are regulated by sections 4-7, 4-8 and 4-11 of the Act relating to Universities and University Colleges.
-As regards collaboration in cheating, see section 1-3 (2) in these regulations. - (2) For BI Norwegian Business School, the following provisions also apply:
+(1) Rules about cheating on examinations, including sanctions and formal procedures, are regulated by sections 4-7, 4-8 and 4-11 of the Act relating to Universities and University Colleges.
+As regards collaboration in cheating, see section 1-3 (2) in these regulations.

-a) Cheating is considered to be a breach of the regulations at BI

-Norwegian Business School Chapter 5, or breach of provisions pursuant to these regulations, as well as other dishonest actions or arrangements with the objective of giving the student an unfair advantage in the assessment.
+For BI Norwegian Business School, the following provisions also apply: a) Cheating is considered to be a breach of the regulations at BI Norwegian Business School Chapter 5, or breach of provisions pursuant to these regulations, as well as other dishonest actions or arrangements with the objective of giving the student an unfair advantage in the assessment.
 Actions which in other ways result in the student's knowledge and skills not being tested and evaluated in an impartial and appropriate manner, are also regarded as cheating.
-And lastly, it is considered cheating when the student has gained knowledge of the contents of the examination, before the examination begins, or has manipulated the examination paper after it has been submitted. b) The rules related to cheating in these regulations also apply to the organised training programme for PhD candidates.
-In addition, there are special rules which apply, detailed in separate regulations for the PhD programme at BI Norwegian Business School. - (3) Primary areas which are regarded as cheating are: Use of or having access to illegal support materials, illegal collaboration between individuals or groups, plagiarism, self-plagiarism and deficient or erroneous citation of sources so that the text appears to be the student's own. - (4) If a student, intentionally or through gross negligence, has cheated or attempted to cheat, the evaluation can be annulled and the student excluded from BI Norwegian Business School, and be deprived of the right to sit an examination for up to one year, ref. section 1-3 of this regulation.
-The exclusion may also affect the student in relation to other Universities and University Colleges under the Act relating to Universities and University Colleges. - (5) For PhD candidates in the employ of BI Norwegian Business School, the school may decide on a termination or suspension in accordance with sections 15-13 and 15-14 of the Act relating to Working Environment, Working Hours and Employment Protection etc. of 17 June 2005, No. 62. - (6) A decision regarding annulment or exclusion is made by the Appeals Committee at BI Norwegian Business School.
+And lastly, it is considered cheating when the student has gained knowledge of the contents of the examination, before the examination begins, or has manipulated the examination paper after it has been submitted.b) The rules related to cheating in these regulations also apply to the organized training programme for PhD candidates.
+In addition, there are special rules which apply, detailed in separate regulations for the PhD programme at BI Norwegian Business School.

+(3) Primary areas which are regarded as cheating are: Use of or having access to illegal support materials, illegal collaboration between individuals or groups, plagiarism, self-plagiarism and deficient or erroneous citation of sources so that the text appears to be the student's own.

+(4) If a student, intentionally or through gross negligence, has cheated or attempted to cheat, the evaluation can be annulled and the student excluded from BI Norwegian Business School, and be deprived of the right to sit an examination for up to one year, ref. section 1-3 of this regulation.
+The exclusion may also affect the student in relation to other Universities and University Colleges under the Act relating to Universities and University Colleges.

+(5) For PhD candidates in the employ of BI Norwegian Business School, the school may decide on a termination or suspension in accordance with sections 15-13 and 15-14 of the Act relating to Working Environment, Working Hours and Employment Protection etc. of 17 June 2005, No. 62.

+(6) A decision regarding annulment or exclusion is made by the Appeals Committee at BI Norwegian Business School.
 The decision can be appealed in accordance with sections 4-7 (3) and section 5-1 (7) of the Act relating to Universities and University Colleges.
-The special board of appeals for Universities and University Colleges in Norway is the appeals body. - (7) The decision shall as a rule not be implemented until final. - (8) Annulment of the evaluation in accordance with section 4-7 of the Act relating to Universities and University Colleges, counts as one attempt at the examination, cf.
+The special board of appeals for Universities and University Colleges in Norway is the appeals body.

+(8) Annulment of the evaluation in accordance with section 4-7 of the Act relating to Universities and University Colleges, counts as one attempt at the examination, cf. section 5-6.
-Section 5-6.